atts/emission-calculator/README.md

 4. Navigate to the folder where contents extracted
     > cd emission-calculator

-5. To Install other dependencies :
+5. To Install local dependencies :
     > npm install

 6. To Install this co2emission CLI app globally on the machine, use command :